goncalojbsousa/EasyPeasyCV/README.md

 ## 🌟 Features

-- **3 Professional Templates**: Classic, Modern, and Creative designs
+- **6 Professional Templates**: Classic, Modern, Creative, Minimal, Professional, and Timeline
 - **Full Customization**: Choose colors, reorder sections, and customize every detail
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile
 - **Auto-Save**: Your data is automatically saved in the browser